 Steamboat Springs — Most of the 88 official constellations in the sky represent mythological characters passed down to us from the Babylonian, Greek and Roman civilizations thousands of years ago.
-This includes many of our familiar constellations like Orion the Hunter and Ursa Major the Great Bear.
-Others are more recent additions to the sky, only a few centuries old, like Antlia the Air Pump and Horologium the Pendulum Clock.
-(Yes, those are real constellations.)
+This includes many of our familiar constellations such as Orion the Hunter and Ursa Major, the Great Bear.
+Others are more recent additions to the sky, only a few centuries old, such as Antlia the Air Pump and Horologium the Pendulum Clock.

 There are only two constellations, however, that can be traced back to actual historical figures.
 One is Coma Berenices, a spring constellation representing the hair of Queen Berenices of Egypt.
 The other is the summer constellation Scutum Sobiescianum, or just Scutum for short.
 It represents the shield of John Sobieski, the Polish king who defeated the Turks in the 1683 Battle of Vienna.

 By chance, King Sobieski was a friend of famed Polish astronomer Johannes Hevelius, and seven years after the Turks were defeated, Hevelius invented the constellation of Scutum Sobiescianum, Sobieski's Shield, to honor his king.
 Hevelius is credited with inventing seven of our 88 constellations.
 In addition to Scutum, he invented Canes Venatici (the Hunting Dogs), Lacerta (the Lizard), Leo Minor (the Little Lion), Lynx, Sextans (the Sextant) and Vulpecula (the Fox).